 As of 1 November 2014, Kamsky's ratings were:

-<Standard> 2681, thereby remaining the #2 player in the USA behind Hikaru Nakamura and #3 in the Americas behind Nakamura and Leinier Dominguez Perez.
-He is also #56 in the world.
-It is the first time since january 2010 that his rating has fallen below 2700.
+<Standard> 2676 and is therefore the #3 player in the USA behind Hikaru Nakamura and Wesley So, and #4 in the Americas behind Nakamura, So and Leinier Dominguez Perez.
+He is also #68 in the world.

 <Rapid> 2729 (world #25); and